 Donated sperm can be injected into a woman's reproductive organs (intrauterine insemination) or used to fertilize mature eggs in a lab (in vitro fertilization).

-Now a days surrogacy solutions have gained popularity in India.
-Previously, Surrogacy in India was a bit different as well as complex from abroad, but now it has become simpler for childless parents bring back happiness in their lives.
+Nowadays surrogacy solutions have gained popularity in India.
+Previously, Surrogacy in India was a bit different as well as complex from abroad, but now it has become simpler for childless parents to bring back happiness in their lives.
 A surrogate mother in India is now given more importance and privacy as compared to their condition in the past.
-With the development of infertility treatment in India even the surrogacy India has gained popularity.
+With the development of infertility treatment in India, even surrogacy India has gained popularity.